Creative Foundations Fund

 • projects that demonstrate little or no potential benefit to the public

-• costs you must pay before accepting a grant agreement, including costs in developing your application or covered by other funding
+• costs you must pay for before accepting a grant agreement, including costs in developing your application or covered by other funding

 • projects that will not meet the time requirements for this fund, e.g. work that will not be carried out over the next three years